* The artwork title is "The Ark of the Covenant with the Divine Glory". The artwork is in the Isaiah Bible.

 * Commentary on the Holman Bible has, "This is one of the grandest of the Psalms, but its origin and date are involved in much obscurity."

-* Numbers 10:35 records Moses saying the same when the ark was moved.
+* Numbers 10:35 records Moses saying the same as verse 1 when the ark was moved.
 Numbers 10:35-36 says, "Whenever the ark set out, Moses said, 'Rise up, O LORD!
 May your enemies be scattered; may your foes flee before you.'
 Whenever it came to rest, he said, 'Return, O LORD, to the countless thousands of Israel.'"

 * "enemies.. foes" -Verse 30 refers to Pharaoh as "the beast among the reeds" with his "herd of bulls", and the "nations who delight in war".
 The book of Revelation speaks of Babylon the Great that all the nations, especially "their kings and merchants have drunk the maddening wine of her adulteries and became rich from her excessive luxuries" (Revelation 17:1-5, 18, 18:1-3, 10-12, 24).
 Revelations 19:11-21 speaks of a Rider on the White Horse that defeats the enemies of God.
 Jesus is the rider leading the victory procession.